Better Call Saul Returns To Remind You That Both Brothers McGill Have Criminal Minds

 When last we left the brothers McGill, Chuck had just done what Chuck does best: clandestinely screwed Jimmy -- this time by manipulating him into admitting he'd forged legal documents to make Chuck look incompetent and thus win the Mesa Verde account back for Kim.
 And since a decision has been made for us not to miss a single beat of the Saul Goodman origin story, that's exactly where we pick back up -- with Jimmy storming out of the conversation to call Howard and tell him he's convinced Chuck that he's still as sharp as ever and that the details of how he did it are immaterial.
 Neither Howard nor Jimmy has any idea that Chuck has a master plan, and that they're both playing their parts exactly as they should.

 Looking back on the first two seasons really makes one appreciate the restraint that has gone into fleshing out the character of Chuck -- his successful, "respectable" past; his current (seeming?) frailty; his talent for cruelty toward Jimmy; his ability to justify it.
-Knowing Jimmy from his Breaking Bad-era Saul days means we have sometimes been able to predict some of the ways his loose grasp of ethics might manifest itself, but Chuck is what gives the show much of its suspense: over the first twenty episodes, we've seen that he can be just as slippery as Slippin' Jimmy, but while Jimmy is prepared to punch his way out of any dirty alleyway to pull off a grubby short con, Chuck's cons tend to be stately and elegant and not leave a trace of dirt on his hands.
+Knowing Jimmy from his Breaking Bad-era Saul days means we have sometimes been able to predict some of the ways his loose grasp of ethics might manifest itself, but Chuck is what gives the show much of its suspense: over the first twenty episodes, we've seen that he can be just as slippery as Slippin' Jimmy, but while Jimmy is prepared to punch his way out of any dirty alleyway to pull off a grubby short con, Chuck's cons tend to be stately and elegant and leave no trace of dirt on his hands.

 Chuck is so good at what he does that even when he summons Howard to the house to hear the tape, he gets the pleasure of watching the stunted brainpower Howard's response betrays.
 Of course the tape wouldn't be admitted in court.
 Of course Jimmy would, if it somehow did get admitted, call audio experts to testify as to the possibility that it had been edited.
 Of course there's no point trying to redeem HHM by playing it for Kevin Wachtell at Mesa Verde.
 Howard: "If that tape is useless in a court of law, and no help in the court of public opinion, what's the point?
 Because I can't think of a single use for it!"
 "I can," smirks Chuck.
 Who could doubt it?